obikiel/alx-zero_day/0x03-git/README.md

-this readme file is not empty
+this readme file is half full